By building your own data pipelines, you can populate your existing data warehouse incrementally at speed for faster analytics and reporting.

 The last type of change data capture uses stored procedures that are made available by the database provider.
 These stored procedures make incremental loading easier by capturing any changes made to the database table and propagating them to a separate table.

-Once you have a mechanism to incrementally load data into your data warehouse, you can start performing analysis in near real-time without waiting to collect and load a large batch of data.
+Once you have a mechanism to load data into your data warehouse incrementally, you can start performing analysis in near real-time without waiting to collect and load a large batch of data.

 Here, it is important to note that monitoring workflows and data pipelines isn’t the same thing as manually building them from scratch every time your requirements change even a little bit.

-Instead, monitoring your jobs from time to time can help you understand if there are any issues with your current system and allow you to make any necessary changes to optimize the process to give your analytics architecture a much-needed boost.
+Instead, monitoring your jobs from time to time can help you understand if there are any issues with your current system.
+This allows you to make any necessary changes to optimize the process to give your analytics architecture a much-needed boost.

 Another key benefit of job monitoring is the amount of control over your data pipelines.
 In case you receive a notification for an error in a data pipeline, you will easily be able to refer to the job monitoring screen to figure out exactly where the problem lies.

-This will allow you to make amends to your data pipelines quickly and efficiently – that too without the need to go through each one of your pipelines to identify where and why the process was interrupted.
+This will allow you to make amends to your data pipelines quickly and efficiently.

 Monitoring your jobs from time to time gives your organization a greater degree of control over its data, enabling you to reduce time-to-insight and gain a competitive edge.